symfony/symfony-docs/book/translation.rst

 .. image:: /images/book/translation/debug_4.png
     :align: center

-We observe the translations of the message are identical in the ``fr`` and ``en`` locales which means this message was probably copied from French to English or vice versa (which is the case).
+You can see that the translations of the message are identical in the ``fr`` and ``en`` locales which means this message was probably copied from French to English and maybe you forgot to translate it.

 By default all domains are inspected, but it is possible to specify a single domain: